sbsolidarity/hotline/README.md

 system.
 Voicemails and texts are saved and sorted into Google Drive for processing and followup.

+## Basic end-user instructions

+Provide the phone number to individuals you want to hear from!
+They can call or text to leave reports about whatever your organization is interested in collecting data on.

+People who’ve been added to [`responders.json`](#responders.json) will be notified when new reports come in, and can block phone numbers that are spamming the hotline.
+Just text e.g. `block 15551112222` and future contact from that number will be ignored.
+Text `unblock 15551112222` to undo the block, and text `blocks` to see a list of blocked numbers.

 ## Development

 1. `brew install node redis` (or equivalent).